th3gentleman-MubinGirach/chat-application/README.md

 # chat-application
-Its simple to use appplication.
+Its simple to use application.
 It works on UDP (User Datagram Protocol ).
 Having python installed in your machine is a prerequesite.
 You can connect with the systems within your network.